Guidelines For Wilmington Library Meeting Room Rentals

 There is a $20.00 fee per hour, up to three hours, to rent the meeting rooms after regular library hours (in addition to Meeting Room Rate).

 Groups and Individuals (for-profit and non-profit) organizations are responsible for their meeting or event’s publicity.
 The library staff is not responsible for marketing any non-library sponsored meetings or events.
-Directional or promotional signs must be approved by the Library Director one week prior to the event.
+Directional or promotional signs must be approved by the Library Director.

 No signage or materials may be attached to the walls, windows, doors or library furnishings.
 Each group or organization using the library’s meeting rooms are responsible for their own reservations and RSVP’s for their respective meeting.
 Program publicity may indicate the location and time of the scheduled meeting, but may not state or imply that the Wilmington Library is a sponsor or co-sponsor unless specifically agreed upon by the Library Director.